Flutter CTO Report 2024

 • Who will take care of the maintenance?
 Building the SaaS product is just the beginning of an adventure.
 You need to be aware that ever since the product is released and users start submitting their feedback, the need for further development can only grow as you need to respond to the market needs quickly.
 If you cooperate with the freelancers, you can find yourself in a situation where it would be impossible for them to guarantee the short reaction periods for the urgent change requests.

-You can work with freelancers, build your in-house team, take advantage of staff augmentation service, or as mentioned earlier, partner up with a software house.
+You can work with freelancers, build your in-house team, take advantage of staff augmentation service, or as mentioned earlier, partner up with a SaaS application development company.
 Your decision will depend on your technical experience, available time for the development, and the needs of the product.
 However, the development team is the most critical factor in building your early-stage MVP of your SaaS solution.
 You need to select trusted partners who will help navigate you through the technical challenges.

 4. Create a SaaS product backlog